-You should consider carefully the risks described below in addition to the financial and other information contained in this Directors' Report, including the matters addressed under the caption "Cautionary Note Concerning Forward-Looking Statements."
+You should consider carefully the risks described below in addition to the financial and other information contained in this Directors' Report, including our financial statements and related notes hereto and the matters addressed under the caption "Cautionary Note Concerning Forward-Looking Statements," and in our other public filings.
 If any events described by the following risks actually occur, they could materially adversely affect our business, financial condition, cash flows or results of operations.
 This could cause the market price of our ordinary shares to decline.